OnePercent-ProgrammingTeam/Mobi/docs/project_structure.md

 * **Docker APIs and Repository**\
 The integration of the [Docker Hub API](https://docs.docker.com/docker-hub/api/latest/) and the [Docker Engine API](https://docs.docker.com/engine/api/v1.43/), both leveraging the HTTP protocol, helps Mobi to form the foundation for communication within the Docker ecosystem.
 Additionally, Mobi harnesses the capabilities of the [docker-java repository](https://github.com/docker-java/docker-java), sourced directly from GitHub.

-## 📚Elements
-This subsection outlines the contents of folders and files that:
-1. are presented in the repository's main page
-2. will be generated after the launch of the project

-### Before the build
+## Visualization of the Structure
 Visually, the structure follows this plan:

 ```
 Mobi
 ├─ .vscode
 │  └─ settings.json
 ├─ config